ProjectLibertyLabs/gateway/services/account/README.md

          make setup
       ```

-3. Run the following command to start the graph service api and worker containers.
+3. Run the following command to start the account service api and worker containers.

    ```bash
       docker-compose --profile instant up -d api worker
    ```

-   This will start the graph service api and worker in development mode.
+   This will start the account service api and worker in development mode.

 4. Check the job in [BullUI](http://0.0.0.0:3000/queues/), to monitor job progress based on defined tests.